 Frequently Asked Questions

-Of the seven neighborhoods I cover, Coconut Grove has the highest median sale price at $2,650,000 (MLS, Apr 2025 - Mar 2026), followed by Pinecrest at $2,535,000 and Coral Gables at $2,000,000.
+Of the eight neighborhoods covered on this site, High Pines + Ponce-Davis has the highest combined median sale price at $4,525,000 (MLS, Apr 2025 - Mar 2026), driven primarily by the Ponce-Davis half at a $5,500,000 median on estate-scale lots.
+Coconut Grove follows at $2,650,000, Pinecrest at $2,535,000, and Coral Gables at $2,000,000.
 These figures are for single-family homes only.
 All-residential numbers (which include condos and townhomes) will be significantly lower, especially in Coconut Grove and Kendall where multi-family housing makes up a large share of the inventory.

 Most real estate platforms report all-residential data, which includes condos, townhomes, and single-family homes in a single median figure.
 In neighborhoods with significant condo inventory (like Coconut Grove or Kendall), this pulls the median down considerably.
-I filter for single-family homes only, which gives a more accurate picture of the house market.
+The data on this page filters for single-family homes only, which gives a more accurate picture of the house market.
 For example, Kendall's all-residential median is around $500K, but the single-family median is $1,000,000.

-The fastest-moving single-family market is Kendall at 39 days on market (median), followed by South Miami at 44 days and Coconut Grove at 47 days.
-Coral Gables and Palmetto Bay are both at 50 days.
+The fastest-moving single-family market is Kendall at 39 days on market (median), followed by the High Pines half of the High Pines + Ponce-Davis submarket at 41 days (smallest sample at 21 closings), Coconut Grove at 47 days, South Miami at 49 days, and Coral Gables and Palmetto Bay at 50 days each.
 Glenvar Heights sits at 55 days.
-Pinecrest is the slowest at 77 days, reflecting both its higher price point and a market that is recalibrating after two years of strong appreciation.
+The combined High Pines + Ponce-Davis submarket sits at 65 days.
+Pinecrest and Ponce-Davis itself are the slowest at 77 and 84 days respectively, reflecting higher price points and markets that trade infrequently.

-Pinecrest has the largest typical lot at 24,534 SF (just over half an acre), which is a major part of its appeal for families who want space.
+Ponce-Davis (the eastern half of the High Pines + Ponce-Davis submarket) has the largest typical lot at 0.85 acres (about 37,000 SF), reflecting its estate-scale character.
+Pinecrest follows at 24,534 SF (just over half an acre).
 Glenvar Heights, Palmetto Bay, and Kendall all offer lots in the 15,000-16,500 SF range (roughly a third of an acre).
 South Miami and Coral Gables are around 10,000 SF (quarter acre).
+The High Pines half sits at 0.27 acres (just under 12,000 SF).
 Coconut Grove has the smallest lots at 7,500 SF, reflecting its walkable, urban-village density.

-I have been working these seven neighborhoods for over 20 years, with $200M+ in career sales and 100+ five-star Google reviews.
-Every data point on this page comes from my own analysis of MLS data, not a third-party screenshot.
-If you are buying or selling in any of these areas, I can provide a detailed market analysis specific to your street, your price range, and your timeline.
-Call 786-223-1117 or schedule a consultation through this site.
+Jorge Guanche has worked these eight neighborhoods for over 20 years, with $200M+ in career sales and 100+ five-star Google reviews.
+Every data point on this page comes from his own analysis of MLS data, not a third-party screenshot.
+For a detailed market analysis specific to your street, price range, and timeline in any of these areas, call 786-223-1117 or schedule a consultation through this site.

 Ready to Get Specific?

-These seven neighborhoods represent 1,861 single-family home transactions over the past year.
-Whether you are comparing areas or already know where you want to be, I can put this data to work for your specific situation.
+These eight neighborhoods represent 1,920 single-family home transactions over the past year.
+Comparing areas or already know where you want to be?
+I can put this data to work for your specific situation.